- About statutory declarations

 From 1 January 2020, a statutory declaration must be made in accordance with the requirements under the Oaths and Affirmations Act 2018 .

-Witnessing a statutory declaration remotely
+Witnessing a statutory declaration online

-Instead of meeting in person, you can arrange to witness a statutory declaration by audio-visual link.
+Instead of meeting in person, you can arrange to witness a statutory declaration by audio visual link.

 You still need to use the statutory declaration form available on this page.

-You may need to organise:
+You may need to think about the following:

 Step 1: Witness the person signing the statutory declaration